AnonymousDapper/rwci-client/README.md

 Sends a message directly to another user.
 `/w <user> <msg>`

+(You can simply type the first few letters of their name and hit enter, the command will find them anyway)

 ## Code Eval

 Runs python code directly in the chat window.